danwing/cidfi/draft-wing-cidfi.md

 network elements and validates their certificates.

-# Client Operation on Each Connection to a Server
+# Client Operation on Each Server Connection

 When a QUIC client connects to a QUIC server: